opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

 ### Relations

-Registry is the ODM Platform Product Plane main module, and it can act both as a standalone service or interact with different ODM features, such as [Policy](../product-plane/policy.md) or [Notification](../utility-plane/notification/index.md) services.
+Registry is the ODM Platform Product Plane main module, and it can act both as a standalone microservice or interact with different ODM features, such as [Policy](../product-plane/policy.md) or [Notification](../utility-plane/notification/index.md) microservices.

-The optional interaction with other ODM services, configurable through a properties file, enables to:
+The optional interaction with other ODM microservices, configurable through a properties file, enables to:

 * ensure that each object is compliant with a set of policies, potentially blocking the creation and/or update of a non-compliant object;
 * notify a list of registered observers on many _events_ occured on data product objects, such as _creation_, _update_ or _deletion_.